SofiaDeLaRosa/America_COVID-19/README.md

 COVID-19 is still present, making it crucial to maintain its monitoring.
 To achieve this, countries should have the appropriate technology, be transparent, maintain and update servers, meet quality criteria and standards like OMOP, thus facilitating the search, analysis, and visualization of data globally.
 In this way, the data will serve not only as a reliable and up-to-date source of information for the general public but also enable governments, businesses, and health institutions to make better decisions and formulate more effective public health policies for managing COVID-19.

 ## 5. Bibliography
 Ministerio de Salud Argentina. (s.f.).
 Ministerio de Salud Argentina.
-Obtenido de http://datos.salud.gob.ar/dataset/covid-19-casos-registrados-en-la-republica-argentina/archivo/fd657d02-a33a-498b-a91b-2ef1a68b8d16
+Obtained from http://datos.salud.gob.ar/dataset/covid-19-casos-registrados-en-la-republica-argentina/archivo/fd657d02-a33a-498b-a91b-2ef1a68b8d16

 Observational Health Data Sciences and Informatics.
 (2024).
 Observational Health Data Sciences and Informatics.
 Obtenido de https://www.ohdsi.org/data-standardization/
 Plataforma Nacional de Datos Abiertos. (s.f.).
-Obtenido de https://www.datosabiertos.gob.pe/dataset/casos-positivos-por-covid-19-ministerio-de-salud-minsa
+Obtained from https://www.datosabiertos.gob.pe/dataset/casos-positivos-por-covid-19-ministerio-de-salud-minsa

 Salud, S. d.
 (2024).
 Gobierno de México.
-Obtenido de https://www.gob.mx/salud/documentos/datos-abiertos-152127
+Obtained from https://www.gob.mx/salud/documentos/datos-abiertos-152127